Heroin Distribution Attorney in Hackensack, NJ

 It’s common for police to charge a person with possession for sale even when the heroin possessed was only for personal use.
 If you’ve been charged with heroin distribution in NJ, it is critical that you hire an aggressive New Jersey drug crime lawyer to handle your case.
 With skilled attorney negotiations, it may be possible to get heroin trafficking charges reduced to a possession charge and reduce the potential penalties.
 A skilled New Jersey drug crime defense attorney could even get your heroin distribution charges dismissed altogether.

-Secure the Services of a Garfield Heroin Distribution Attorney with More Than a Decade of Criminal Defense Experience in New Jersey
+Secure the Services of a Hackensack Heroin Distribution Attorney with More Than a Decade of Criminal Defense Experience in New Jersey

 If you were arrested for heroin distribution, or possession with intent to deliver, many strategies may be available to defend you against the charges.
 As an experienced New Jersey heroin distribution lawyer who has successfully represented countless defendants charged with drug crimes involving marijuana, cocaine, methamphetamine, and illegal prescription drugs, Fort Lee criminal attorney Adam M. Lustberg will build a strong legal defense to protect your constitutional rights.